M.Ed. in Special Education Admissions

 Application Deadlines

-Education graduate students are able to start the M.Ed. in Special Education application process and enter into the program at multiple points in the academic year.
+Education graduate students may start the M.Ed. in Special Education application process and enter into the program at the beginning of the fall and spring semesters each academic year.
 You should complete the admission process as early as possible so you will have adequate time to work with an advisor and qualify for financial aid.

 Admission Requirements